animalus/Humpback-Whale-Identification-Challenge-2019_2nd_palce_solution/README.md

 ### Questions

 -   How are the bboxes created?
--   Are the features for the training data built into the model? i.e. how are those created and where are they stored?
+-   Are the inference results for the training data built into the model? i.e. how are those created and where are they stored?
     -   WhaleDataset - val - not needed, just a validate subset.
 5 subsets of 600 images each.
     -   I think the features are built in.
 Have to ask them this.